 One of Europe’s most fascinating cities, Berlin, has always been more of a black-clad, industrial drinking town than a culinary capital, but times are changing and the food culture is on the rise in terms of options and quality.

-With great local innovation, the arrival of immigrant groups from around the globe, the popularity of street food and some (necessary?) updating of classic German dishes you’ll be spoilt for choice.
+With great local innovation, the arrival of immigrant groups from around the globe, the popularity of street food and some updating of classic German dishes you’ll be spoilt for choice.

-Here are 12 dishes and drinks you must try in Berlin!
+Here are 13 German dishes and drinks you must try in Berlin!

 PS – Get your belly stuffed and use the energy to check out our list of 30 things to do in Berlin.

-This immensely popular dessert originated in nearby Austria and actually means ‘apple whirlpool’ in Middle High German.
+This immensely popular dessert originated in nearby Austria.
+Actually, it means ‘apple whirlpool’ in Middle High German.

 A thin pastry jacket is stuffed with tart cooking apples, cinnamon, sugar, raisins, and bread crumbs.
 It only really comes together, though with a dollop of vanilla ice cream.
 Yum!